 Privileges determine what someone is authorized to do with the data and the database.
 Privileges should be assigned based on the type of work the person does within the organization.
 Is this person involved with administration of the geodatabase?
-Does he or she need to edit or create data?
+Does this person need to edit or create data?
 Or would this person only need to query the data?

 Specific privileges must be granted to users based on what they need to do in the Oracle database.
-Some privileges can be granted to roles, but others have to be granted directly to the user.
+Some privileges can be granted to roles, but others must be granted directly to the user.
 User privileges are set at different levels.

-The first section in this topic lists package privileges that are required for all users.
+- The first section below lists package privileges that are required for all users.
 These privileges must be granted to the public role to create or upgrade a geodatabase.
 However, they can be granted to all individual users after geodatabase creation or upgrading if you want to revoke them from the public role.

-The last section lists optional privileges that are commonly assigned to users in geodatabases in Oracle.
+- The fourth section lists optional privileges that are commonly assigned to users in geodatabases in Oracle.

 You can use the Oracle Enterprise Manager to administer user privileges.
 You can also use SQL statements to grant and revoke privileges.